 Rolex Sea Dweller Deepsea: Best deep dive watch (beyond 1,000M)

-Water resistance to 300 metres is cool.
-Water resistance to 1,000 metres is even better.
-But water resistance to 3900 metres?
+Water resistance to 300 meters is cool.
+Water resistance to 1,000 meters is even better.
+But water resistance to 3900 meters?
 Now that’s what we’re talking about.

 If you’re an experienced diver with aspirations to take your abilities to new depths, then you need a timekeeper that can handle serious submersion i.e. a beyond 300 m diver watch.
 And wouldn’t it be nice if it was also one of the most legendary Swiss diver watches in the world?

 Made of Rolex’s unique Oystersteel alloy, the Rolex Deepsea is super corrosion-resistant and features a ceramic bezel with a luminescent display for easy reading.
 The 3235 movement and unidirectional 60-minute rotating bezel combine for impeccable performance while a helium escape valve releases any pressure that might have built up during your dive.

 Most notably, the Rolex Deepsea features a dial that graduates from blue to black in commemoration of James Cameron’s historic solo dive to the bottom of the Mariana Trench.

 Best for: Serious divers seeking superlative performance.

 Case size: 44mm Material: stainless steel Movement type: automatic Water resistance: up to 3,900 metres

 These days, a true dive watch has to have some digital capabilities.
 In other words, it needs to be a dive computer, providing real-time dive information as you venture below the swell.
 Our top pick?
 The SUUNTO D5.